systemstree/systemschange-sustainabletech/content/docs/phases/phase-5.md

 title: Phase-5 [Create quantified goals and action plan]
 description: >
    This phase helps in building quantified goals and action plan to implement the interventions.
-weight: 4
+weight: 5
 ---

 ## Objective

-Transform aspirational sustainability commitments into concrete, measurable targets and actionable plans to achieve the interventions identified in phase 4.
+Design goals and action plan for individual interventions identified in phase 4.
 This phase focuses on establishing specific, time-bound, and quantifiable goals coupled with a detailed roadmap for implementation, ensuring progress can be tracked and success evaluated.